 The Photographic Services Intern will assist and provide operational support to the Photographic Services Department and will produce quality digital images from photographs, transparencies and original materials and provide support photographing special events.

 Experience and Background:

-Work Location: USS Monitor Center, The Mariners’ Museum and Park*
+Work Location: USS Monitor Center, Batten Conservation Complex, Mariners’ Museum and Park*

-As an intern with the USS Monitor Center, you will receive supervision and instruction from renowned Historian and Director of the USS Monitor Center, John V. Quarstein, and you will become part of the Monitor team.
-USS Monitor Center is home to the Batten Conservation Complex, one of the largest maritime archaeological metals conservation projects in the world.
-The team is charged with preserving, displaying, and educating visitors about this “cheesebox on a raft” and its role in technological changes during the Civil War and its impact on the world’s navies since.
-A successful intern will interact and work with the Center’s conservation and administration staff to complete their job duties.
+As an intern with the USS Monitor Center, you will receive supervision and instruction from renowned Historian and Director of the USS Monitor Center, John V. Quarstein, and you will become part of the USS Monitor Center team.
+USS Monitor Center is home to Batten Conservation Complex, the largest maritime archaeological metals conservation project in the world.
+The team is charged with preserving, displaying, and educating visitors about this “cheesebox on a raft” and its role in technological changes during the Civil War.
+A successful intern will interact and work with the conservation staff to complete their job duties.

-The Research Intern will be responsible for: conducting research for the publication of a book, producing one article for publication on a related history topic to be published in the Museum’s newsletter, Ahoy!; and assisting in the planning and implementation of tours of the USS Monitor Center.
-To effectively produce and publish the former, the intern will need to research and obtain primary and secondary sources and maintain a database to catalogue these resources.
-The intern will also be responsible for learning how to give a tour of the Monitor Center to the public and assisting the staff with tours.
-This internship will provide the successful applicant with experience and acknowledgment in the museum field and the projects in which the intern is are actively involved.
+The Research Intern will be responsible for assisting in the research and production of articles, a major book publication, and donor events for the USS Monitor Center.
+To effectively produce and publish the former, the intern will need to research and obtain primary and secondary sources for study, help maintain and update the Center’s web and social media presence, and be involved in providing guests and donors with an enjoyable USS Monitor experience.
+This internship will provide the successful applicant with experience and acknowledgement in the museum field and the projects they are involved in.

-* This is not a conservation internship; however the Intern will work within a lab environment where chemicals are used on a regular basis.
+*This is a lab environment; chemicals are used on a regular basis.
 This is not a conservation internship.